-One of the best aspects of my work is that I get to interact with bloggers on a daily basis, whether it’s in an email to a Freshly Pressed blogger, the comments section at The Daily Post, or the Blogging U. Commons.
+One of the best aspects of my work is that I get to interact with bloggers on a daily basis, whether it’s in an email to a blogger featured on Discover, the comments section at The Daily Post, or the Blogging U. Commons.
 Still, meeting WordPress users in real life is a particular pleasure.
 It’s a real privilege to see the faces and hear the stories of the people who bring our software to life.

 This year’s European Beer Bloggers Conference was held in pint-obsessed Dublin, Ireland.
 The jovial atmosphere on the streets was alive and well in the conference as well, from the craft brewers who were excited to offer a taste of their ales and stouts, to the staff of the beautiful venue — a converted church that once hosted the wedding of Arthur Guinness (founder of guess-which-beer-dynasty).